tatsujb/installFAFscript/README.md

 accept terms.

-Forged Alliance should start, you can set a profile, then set your prefered resulution, then quit the game. (use steam's notification-area icon to close steam once again, to allow the script to continue)
+Forged Alliance should start, you can set a profile, then set your prefered resolution, then quit the game. (use steam's notification-area icon to close steam once again, to allow the script to continue)

 ### 6th